mobilecoinfoundation/mcips/text/0049-chain-ids.md

 This adds more configuration to the network.

 Clients may send a few more bytes with each request.

-This proposal does NOT, at this time, propose to hash the network id into the responder id.
-While that would logical, it is also an enclave change.

-This means that if there is a configuration problem, it's possible that not all nodes in the network have the same network id, but in this case, we can fall-back to the attestation trust roots to prevent a problem, and no harm was done relative to status quo.
-Eventually users who connect to the misconfigured servers will be unable to make progress and report an error, and the configuration can be fixed.

-This does not, at this time, propose to make the same API change in the Fog servers.
-Putting this in the Fog servers would mean that balance checks cannot succeed without getting this error if there is mixing of test and prod, so Fog clients would fail faster in case of mixing networks.
-But just putting it in consensus seems higher priority because that prevents loss of funds, and minting problems.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives